MorrisMA/MAM65C02-Processor-Core/README.md

 the interface between the core and the M65C02 processor.
 Within the core, the change in the microprogram controller removed the need for the cycle extension logic used to insert an extra state in the microcycle whenever a BCD instruction is executed.
-The extra cycle is only needed when the core is operating with single memory.
+That extra cycle is only needed when the core is operating with single memory.
 Since the microcycle is fixed to 4 with the new microprogram controller, the BCD mode microcycle extension logic was removed.